queryverse/ExcelReaders.jl/README.md

 You will need to have the Python xlrd library installed on your machine in order to use ExcelReaders.

-Once xlrd is installed, then you can just use ``Pkg.clone("ExcelReaders")`` in Julia to install ExcelReaders and its dependencies.
+Once xlrd is installed, then you can just use ``Pkg.add("ExcelReaders")`` in Julia to install ExcelReaders and its dependencies.

 ## Alternatives